-Welcome to your Emergency Medicine Rotation at LBJ.
+Welcome to your Emergency Medicine Rotation at Lyndon Baines Johnson Hospital.
 We’re looking forward to working with you and want you to have a great experience here.
 Below you will find some general information concerning your rotation as well as how scheduling works.

-LBJ General Hospital is located at 5656 Kelley St, Houston, TX 77026.
+LBJ Hospital is located at 5656 Kelley St, Houston, TX 77026.
 You can park at entrance 6 on Kelley St, just before you reach the hospital on your right.
-Please do not park in the Employee Lot F as parking is limited for full time staff.
-The Emergency Department is at the East end of the hospital facing
+Please do not park in the Employee Lot F as parking is limited for full-time staff.
+The Emergency Department is at the East end of the hospital facing Kelley Street.

 Your schedule at LBJ will somewhat mimic that of a practicing APP in a busy community ED.
 Expect to work hard and have long shifts.
 Your shifts in the Emergency Department will be comprised of days, nights and weekends.
-Most shifts are 12 hours and start at 7:00 (AM or PM).
-If a D or N follows your shift it denotes Day or Night.
-There are some “mid-shifts” that are either 11a-11p or noon-midnight and sometimes an eight hour shift as well.
+Most shifts are 12 hours and start at 6:00 (a.m. or p.m.).
+If a “D” or “N” follows your shift, it denotes “Day” or “Night.”
+There are some “mid-shifts” and sometimes an eight-hour shift as well.
 Those will be specifically labeled on your schedule.
 The name of your preceptor will follow the shift.
 You will be working with a few different preceptors during your stay but usually with the same one per shift.
 You may have shifts where you work with two different preceptors if the shifts overlap.
-You will receive your schedule at least a week before your start date with any last minute updated information regarding the rotation.
+You will receive your schedule at least a week before your start date with any last-minute updated information regarding the rotation.

-Students are required to complete the following course curriculum’s for Physician Assistant:
+Students are required to complete the following course curriculum for Physician Assistant:

 - Epic 2014 Ambulatory Provider Training (All Provider Roles).